 Remember that Councils are asked to submit form #2629 annually to verify the current year’s Round Table Coordinators.

-If you need materials or assistance, please feel free to contact either of us directly.
+If you need materials or assistance, please feel free to contact me directly.